 Although the Targeting Expansion Option has probably helped some businesses pump up the results they were seeing, we at the Chicago digital marketing agency have had quite the opposite experience.
 We gave the expand targeting option a try and saw bad results with our normal campaigns outperforming the expanded interest campaigns.

-As experienced PPC marketers, we would like to share a piece of advice with all of you running low-budget Google Ads campaigns – don’t waste your time and money with underperforming campaigns as Google advertising costs continue to get more and more expensive.
+As an experienced PPC agency from Chicago, we would like to share a piece of advice with all of you running low-budget Google Ads campaigns – don’t waste your time and money with underperforming campaigns as Google advertising costs continue to get more and more expensive.
 The option of Targeting Expansion may show to be useful for businesses that can dedicate a high budget and pay a higher cost, to begin with, while focusing on the long term CPA, but it’s not for everyone.